-What Does the Average Australian Home Loan Look Like?
+What Does the Average Mortgage in Australia Look Like?

 Well, fortunately for you, these are just the kind of details that the Australian Bureau of Statistics (ABS) loves to compile.
 Their most recently released data can help you to see how your mortgage stacks up when compared with other homeowners across the country.

-How Big Is the Average Home Loan in Australia?
+How Big Is the Average Home Loan Size in Australia?

-What Is the Average Mortgage Size by State?
+What Is the Average Mortgage Size in Australia by State?

 Tasmanian’s will be pleased to hear that they have the lowest mortgages in the country, with a state average home loan amount of just $275,900.
 That’s around $186,200 less than the highest state average, which can be found in New South Wales ($462,100). }

 Victoria and the ACT are quite similar in terms of state averages, with both hovering around the $400,000 mark, while South Australia and the Northern Territory both sit just over $300,000.
-For those living in Western Australia, the average home loan is just under $350,000, while Queensland residents will find it’s just over $350,000.
+For those living in Western Australia, the average mortgage size is just under $350,000, while Queensland residents will find it’s just over $350,000.

-If you compare the average monthly mortgage repayments of various capital cities, you’ll quickly discover there’s quite a big difference depending on where you live – a difference of $748 to be precise.
+If you compare the average monthly mortgage repayments of various capital cities in Australia, you’ll quickly discover there’s quite a big difference depending on where you live – a difference of $748 to be precise.
 That’s roughly how much more you should expect to be paying if you live in Sydney ($2,167 per month) instead of in Hobart ($1,419).

 Somewhat surprisingly, the capital city with the second-highest monthly mortgage repayments is Darwin, with a median cost of $2,171 per month.
 That’s slightly higher than the Canberra ($2,055) and Perth ($2,000) averages but substantially more than what you’ll be paying in either Brisbane ($1,885), Melbourne ($1,820), or Adelaide ($1,517).